Dal-041/Knights_of_Ludd/KoL Knights of Ludd writing.md

 - 1 large missile
 - 2x large ballistics
 - plus some smalls and meds for frontal firepower
 - 6 armor modules (4 of which have builtin range boosted vulcans).
-Lastly
 - 2x builtin DEM/TPC precurors
 - long range dumbfire HE TPC beams that have zero tracking